BurntSushi/rust-sorts/README.md

 a sorting algorithm is sorted.
 Each algorithm is also checked that it is stable/unstable depending on the algorithm used.

+There is some documentation of the API: http://burntsushi.net/rustdoc/sorts

 Tests can be run with `make test`.
 Benchmarks can be run with `make bench`.
 Since they can take a long time to run, here are all benchmarks on my machine.
 My specs: Intel i3930K (12 threads) with 32GB of memory.
 Compiled with `-O`.